mayamcdougall/NotePaper/README.md

 ## Configuration {#configuration}

 Here is a list of all the custom configuration options you can utilize in this theme.
-The config options are arranged in a series of nested arrays for readability and ease of use.
-You can comment out any options you don't wish to use by adding a `//` to the beginning of the line or by wrapping a section in `/* */`.
-If you comment out one of the nested arrays, be sure to comment out that *entire array* and not just the header.
+The config options are written as YAML, and a sample file is provided for ease of use.
 Also, please note that date_format is now ignored in this theme.
 The date format is instead hard-coded to work around the lack of ordinal suffixes in strftime (used by Pico 0.9 and later).

 #### site_logo
 If this variable is defined, your site's title will be replaced with this image file.
 It must be defined as an absolute path from your base_url (e.g. "assets/site_logo.png").